Carlos Cardoza-Orlandi

-Carlos F. Cardoza-Orlandi is a Puerto Rican theologian, historian, teacher, academic and author.
+Carlos F. Cardoza-Orlandi (born April 21, 1961) is a Puerto Rican theologian, historian, teacher, academic and author.
 He holds the Frederick E. Roach Chair in World Christianity at Baylor University.

 Cardoza-Orlandi’s research focuses on the socio-cultural interplay between Christians and people of other faiths, the historical and current interpretations of the movement of the Christian religion at both the institutional and popular levels, and the theoretical and theological constructions of the current interplay between cultures and religions in Africa, Asia and Latin America.
 He co-authored (with Justo Gonzalez) To All Nations from All Nations: A History of the Christian Missionary Movement, a for Excellence in Missiology by the American Society of Missiology in 2013.

 He served as the regional editor for Latin America of the Journal of the Tao Fong Shan Christian Centre and contributing editor for Journal of the Latino Theology.

 Education

 Cardoza-Orlandi obtained his Bachelor’s degree in General Studies from the University of Puerto Rico in 1984.
 He then enrolled at the Evangelical Seminary of Puerto Rico and earned a Master of Divinity degree in 1987.
 He received a second Master’s degree in Mission, Ecumenics and History of Religions in 1990, and completed his Ph.D. in Mission, Ecumenics and History of Religions with concentration in Latin America and the Caribbean in 1999 from Princeton Theological Seminary.
 In 2007, he was awarded with a certificate in Leadership by Cox Business School, Southern Methodist University.